dailycodework/emedicare-server/README.md

 # emedicare-server
-Connect with a doctor online for medical attentions
+Book appointment with a doctor online (back-end)